One of the first words that comes to mind when you think of winter is ‘SNOW.’

 Fake snow can be made in a few very simple ways which will bring so much delight to our toddlers.

-The texture of the snow really does feel like the real deal (minus the cold) and is the perfect sensory play activity.
+The texture of the snow really does feel like the real deal (minus the cold).

 Various extra components could be added to create different snow effects or even a snow scene.